diogo-webber/code-challenge/README.md

 ```

 **Exemple:**
-> Import the data into the database and generate the CSV with the query, targeting the date June 25, 2022:
+> Load the data extracted into the new database and generate the CSV file with the query result, targeting the date June 25, 2022:

 ```sh
    python main.py -l -q -d 2022-06-25